MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/deploy-a-software-load-balancer-using-vmm.md

 # Deploy a Software Load Balancer using VMM

->Applies To: System Center 2016 RTM - Virtual Machine Manager
+>Applies To: System Center 2016 - Virtual Machine Manager

-## Introduction

-This topic helps you evaluate the Software Defined Networking (SDN) features in Windows Server RTM and Virtual Machine Manager Technology Preview 5.
-In particular, this topic is focused on deploying and configuring Microsoft Software Load Balancer (SLB) using VMM RTM.
+This topic helps you evaluate the Software Defined Networking (SDN) Software Load Balancer (SLB) in Windows Server and Virtual Machine Manager (VMM).

 After you use VMM to deploy a network controller and a SLB, you can leverage multiplexing and NAT capabilities in your Software Defined Networking (SDN) infrastructure.